maher-kassem/cavity_model/README.md

-# Protein Cavity Model Demonstration
+# Reproducing Cavity Model results
 The purpose of this repository is to reproduce the core results in PAPER entitled TITLE.

 ## Data